rsksmart/ri-aggregation/docs/deployment.md

 #### New deployments

-During the new deployment process, the database is erased and the necessary structure is initializaed; after the initialization we could consider the database as empty.
+During the new deployment process, the database is erased and the necessary structure is initialized; after the initialization we could consider the database as empty.

 This is necessary for the server to create the genesis block.